 Photo note: A friend, Karen (Faulkenberry) Johnsen, found this photo in an old box.
 It shows her and I goofing off at the top of Halsey Ave., near our homes, circa 1971, looking almost due east.
 Halsey is a steep road and we’re sitting at the top maybe 6 blocks from Grant School.

 In the background is the quarry cliff where this story took place circa 1964 when the quarry was owned (I think) by the Heintz brothers.
-By this time, the quarry was mostly depleted and the property was beginning to pass between different owners.
+By this time, the quarry was mostly depleted but at the time of my story, it was plenty active.

-You can see the cliff edge, but not the floor where the dynamite shed, crushers, sorters and other equipment were located.
-Just past the cliff, but out of sight behind the hillside, would be Highway 101 and the Petaluma River.
+You can see the cliff, but not the floor where the dynamite shed, crushers and other equipment were located.
+Just past the cliff, but out of sight is Highway 101 and the Petaluma River.

 Thanks Karen for sharing this photo and to several Facebook friends who helped narrow down who owned the quarry when we were trespassing for this adventure.

 Young boys don’t need or want much from life except a good adventure from time to time.
 Petaluma, California is about 40 miles north of San Francisco, and not natively provide much in the way of adventure, so we pretty much had to make our own.

 On a clear summer day, with fresh images from the old 12 O’clock High TV series in my head, I fleshed out and executed a brilliant idea for some serious fun.
 I collected the normal suspects including: Mike Stoffel and his brother, Jimmy, Rick Van Bebber, Bill Lee and a few others and grabbed the needed supplies:

 - a big piece of construction paper,

 - my mom’s scotch tape dispenser,

 - a small vial containing 2 tablespoons of gasoline,

 - an eyedropper,